StardustXR/website/docs/getting-started/tech-overview.md

 ## Server
 The server is what renders all the meshes of each client, takes in input from input methods, and spits out input to input handlers according to the SUIS (Spatial Universal Interaction System).
 As well, the server is going to be part Wayland compositor and OpenXR runtime so all 2D and XR applications can be used together at once (if the hardware allows).
 It is the glue of Stardust, allowing any number of clients and apps to work in harmony while allowing the user full control in an intuitive way.

-As new technologies come out, keeping the same server and trying to progressively upgrade it may lead to bloat and issues, so the protocol is designed to make creating new servers possible without too much hassle.
+As new technologies come out, keeping the same server and trying to progressively upgrade it may lead to bloat and issues, so the protocol is designed to make creating new servers possible without too much hassle or to make servers modular.
 Old interfaces can be deprecated without breaking the overall system, and new interfaces can be added if needed due to the object-oriented design.
 The design is highly inspired by game engines, however the reference server is made in StereoKit due to it being more optimal.

 ### Reference Server
 Stardust has a reference server, but unlike other display servers this reference server is just as functional as any other Stardust server would be, because all the functionality is implemented in the clients.
 The server is just the glue.